 Compulsive spending and compulsive shopping are behaviors that are similar to food addictions.
 They often begin as a way to cope with depression, loneliness, anger, or anxiety.
 The desired sense of power, excitement, and control that the behavior creates doesn’t last long, and the shopping addict may feel even more depressed or anxious.
 The addiction cycle prompts the shopaholic to shop more and spend more to deal with an increasing sense of shame, fear, and isolation as she attempts to hide purchases and mounting credit card debt.
 Treatment usually involves counseling, support groups, and behavior changes.

 Love addictions involve an obsession with a romantic relationship.
 Whether the relationship exists in real life or is a one-sided attraction, the (love object) becomes the primary or sole focus.
 The love addict neglects other relationships and obligations, devoting all of his or her energy to that one all-important connection.
 If the obsessive relationship ends, the addict may experience intense feelings of confusion, depression, and anxiety.
 Treatment can help the love addict develop better self-esteem and more balanced relationships.

-When evidence of an eating disorder exists, but it does not fit one of the established diagnoses, the disorder is termed EDNOS (Eating Disorder not Otherwise Specified).
 Treatment for eating disorders is customized for each individual and usually includes group or individual counseling, nutritional counseling, and/or medication.
 When an individual is being treated for anorexia nervosa, hospitalization may be required if the disease has caused damage to the organs.
 A primary goal is to gradually return the patient to a normal body weight while treating underlying physical and emotional issues.